Religious education: Canada

 In Canada, religious education has varying status.
 On the one hand, publicly funded and organized separate schools for Roman Catholics and Protestants are mandated in some provinces and in some circumstances by various sections of the Constitution Act, 1867.
 On the other hand, with a growing level of multiculturalism, particularly in Ontario, debate has emerged as to whether publicly funded religious education for one group is permissible.
 For example, Newfoundland withdrew funding for Protestant and Roman Catholic schools in 1995, after a constitutional amendment.
 Quebec abolished religious education funded by the state through the Education Act, 1998, which took effect on July 1 of that same year, again after a constitutional amendment.
 Quebec re-organized the schools along linguistic rather than religious lines.
 In Ontario, however, the move to abolish funding has been strongly resisted.
 In the 2007 provincial election, the topic of funding for faith-based schools that were not Catholic became a major topic.
 The provincial conservative party was defeated due, in part, to their support of the idea.

 United States

-In the United States, religious education is often provided voluntary through supplementary "Sunday school", "Hebrew school", or catechism classes, taught to children at their families' places of worship, either in conjunction with worship services or some other time during the week, after weekday school classes.
+In the United States, religious education is often provided voluntarily through supplementary "Sunday school", "Hebrew school", or catechism classes, taught to children at their families' places of worship, either in conjunction with worship services or some other time during the week, after weekday school classes.
 Some families believe supplementary religious education is inadequate, and send their children to private religious schools, called parochial schools when Catholic, day schools or yeshivas when Jewish.
 Many faiths also offer private college and graduate-level religious schools or seminaries, some of which are accredited as colleges.

-Under U.S. law, religious education is forbidden in public schools, except from a neutral, academic perspective.
-However, in a minority of communities, released time is granted once a week to make religious education more convenient without violating the separation of church and state.
-For a teacher or school administration to endorse one religion is considered an infringement of the "establishment clause" of the First Amendment.
-The boundaries of this rule are frequently tested, with court cases challenging the treatment of Eastern religion meditation programs for students, traditional religious holidays, displays of religious articles and documents such as the Ten Commandments, the recitation of the Pledge of Allegiance (which since 1954 has described the U.S. as "one nation under God"), and whether prayer should be accommodated in the classroom.
+In public schools, U.S. law allows for religious education under released time during school hours; LifeWise Academy and Child Evangelism Fellowship are examples of voluntary Christian programs that utilize this.
+Additionally, under U.S. law, religious education in public schools is permittable if it is done from a neutral, academic perspective.